Land Bank Commission

 NOTICE: THE LAND BANK COMMISSION WILL BE MEETING VIRTUALLY UNTIL FURTHER NOTICE

-The Land Bank Commission meets the second Wednesday of the month.
+The Land Bank Commission meets the second Wednesday of the month from 5:00PM - 6:30PM.

 Please click the link below to join the webinar: